C-Chads/tinygl/README.md

 * glDrawPixels

+Every scanline is drawn by a separate thread.

 * glPostProcess

+Every call of the function pointer is run by a separate thread.

-Compile the library with -fopenmp to see them in action!
+Compile the library with -fopenmp to see them in action.
+They are used in the texture demo, make sure to add the argument `-pp`

+when running the texture demo to get postprocessing (with 32 bit color, the postprocessing step simply halves the pixel color, on 16 bit, it isolates the green component.

 You do not need a multithreaded processor to use TinyGL!